Suspected Indian Maoist rebels kill 19 in Congress convoy ambush

 They are estimated to number between 6,000 and 8,000 hardcore fighters in nearly a third of India's 630 districts.
 While they have made few inroads into cities, they have spread into rural pockets in 20 of 28 states.

-Maoists say they are fighting for the rights of poor farmers and landless laborers.
+Maoists say they are fighting for the rights of poor farmers and landless labourers.
 Thousands have been killed in the insurgency since the late 1960s.

 In the worst previous Maoist attack, an ambush by hundreds of rebels killed 75 policemen in Chhattisgarh in 2010.